Crio-Bytes/IBD-2022-Master-Repository/PAGINATION IN REACTJS/README.md

 ![primary-pagination](/PAGINATION%20IN%20REACTJS/Images/primaryPagination.png)

-1. Try changing color of the Pagination component to **secondary**.
+1. Try changing the color of the Pagination component to **secondary**.

 ![secondary-pagnation](/PAGINATION%20IN%20REACTJS/Images/secondaryPagination.png)